clockspot/arduino-clock/README.md

 * The chrono/timer will automatically clear if you switch to a different function while it’s stopped, if it’s left stopped for an hour, if the chrono reaches 100 hours, or if power is lost.
 However, you can switch functions while it’s running, and it will continue to run in the background.

 > **Hardware variations**
-> * If your clock has a [switched relay](#hardware-configuration) and the chrono/timer is [set to use it](#options-menu), it will switch on while the timer is running, like the “sleep” function on a clock radio.
+> * If your clock has a [switched relay](#hardware-configuration) and the chrono/timer is [set to use it](#optionstimer), it will switch on while the timer is running, like the “sleep” function on a clock radio.
 The runout options will still work, but won’t signal.
 > * If your clock does not have a beeper, the runout options cannot be set.
 > * If your clock uses a rotary encoder for **Up/Down** rather than buttons, **Down** will stop the chrono/timer, and **Up** will display lap times (chrono) and cycle through runout options (timer).

 ## The Alt button

-If your clock has an **Alt** button, it typically works as a preset button.

-* While viewing the display you want quick access to (such as the alarm or chrono/timer), hold **Alt** until it beeps and the display blinks once; then you can use **Alt** to jump straight there.
+* If your clock has an **Alt** button, it typically works as a preset button.
+While viewing the display you want quick access to (such as the alarm or chrono/timer), hold **Alt** until it beeps and the display blinks once; then you can use **Alt** to jump straight there.
   * TIP: If **Alt** is set as the alarm preset, it will switch the alarm as well – so you can check and switch it with a few presses of a single button.

 > **Hardware variation**
-> * If your clock has a [switched relay](#hardware-configuration) with soft power switch enabled (such as for a radio), **Alt** acts as that switch.
+> * If your clock has a [switched relay](#hardware-configuration) with soft power switch enabled, **Alt** acts as that switch, like the power button on a clock radio.
+This is why, if the alarm is set to use the relay as well, **Alt** will “switch off” the alarm without triggering snooze.

 ## Options menu